to sort out poverty: a chance from microcredit International Seminar 9th and 10th of April, 2005 - Cairo |

 Microfinance has started in Egypt since the early 1970s.
 There, it has counted almost 66% of the Middle East region’s active microfinance borrowers and has accounted for 57% of the outstanding loan portfolio.
 These kinds of services are generally provided for two main overlapping goals: poverty alleviation and small enterprise support which are greatly sustained by governments and donors, first of all by USAID, and then by the Swiss Fund and UNDP.

 Most of the microfinance institutions operating in Egypt belong to the Sanabel network which includes: microfinance institutions, people, resources and ideas connected across the Arab countries.
 Sanabel’s mission is to maximize outreach of microentrepreneurs in the Arab world by providing microfinance institutions with a forum for mutual learning and exchange, with capacity building services, and with advocacy for best practice in microfinance sector.
+Its objectives are:

 The round table on Building a new National Strategy for Microfinance in Egypt constitutes a project coordinated by the United Nations Capital Development Fund, Special Unit for Microfinance (UNCDF/SUM) and aims at creating a consensus around the reforms that will help integrate microfinance into the formal financial sector so to ensure the poor’s sustainable access to finance.
 To reach this goal, the project is arranging panel discussions of important stakeholders to analyze problems and suggest possible solutions for the sector.
 Each panel discussion is guided by a written paper where the subject area under discussion is analyzed.